tsmith4014/hack-chatt/README.md

      aws s3 cp index.html s3://hackathon-website-bucket/
      ```

-   - repeat for styles.css, success.html, and privacy-policy.html (This needs to be automated but for now, do it manually)
+   - Repeat for `styles.css`, `success.html`, and `privacy-policy.html` (this needs to be automated but for now, do it manually).
-   - for the assets folder create an assets folder in the bucket and then upload the assets to the assets folder like this:
+   - For the `assets` folder, create an `assets` folder in the bucket and then upload the assets to the `assets` folder like this:

      ```sh
-      `aws s3 cp assets s3://hackathon-website-bucket/assets --recursive`
+     aws s3 cp assets s3://hackathon-website-bucket/assets --recursive
      ```

 4. **Set Bucket Policies**: